Inference-Time Optimization of Prompt Embeddings in Diffusion Models: A Comparison of sep-CMA-ES and Adam: Methodology

-The LAION Aesthetic Predictor V2 is a simple regressor developed by the LAION community to assess the human-perceived aesthetic quality of images on a scale from 1 to 10 \cite{Schuhmann2022}.
-It was designed to curate improved subsets from extensive web datasets like LAION-5B and to facilitate training and evaluation pipelines that leverage a rapid, automated aesthetic score.
-The model utilizes CLIP, a contrastive model trained on hundreds of millions of image–text pairs to map images and texts into a shared embedding space \cite{radford2021}, as a static image encoder to encode the input images into embeddings and a minimally trained head (either linear or shallow MLP) that translates the embeddings into an aesthetic score.
-The LAION V2 predictor demonstrates enhancements in data curation and calibration by utilizing extensive compilations of image-rating pairs from public aesthetic datasets and community annotations.
+In this work, we evaluate candidate images using a combination of aesthetic quality and prompt--image alignment.
+We summarize the two evaluation schemes below.

-This model is applicable for various purposes in image generation: filtering and reweighting training data, re-ranking and selecting samples during generation, directing black-box or gradient-based prompt/embedding optimization as a reward signal, and assessing model quality over time.
-In our work it serves as one component of the fitness function, combined with CLIP-based prompt–image alignment, to balance visual appeal with text-to-image alignment while remaining fast enough for large-scale evaluation loops.
+The LAION Aesthetic Predictor V2 is a lightweight regressor developed by the LAION community to estimate the human-perceived aesthetic quality of images on a scale of 1 to 10 \cite{Schuhmann2022}.
+It was designed to help curate subsets of large web datasets (e.g., LAION-5B) and provide a fast automated score that is practical for inner-loop optimization.
+In our work, it contributes to the aesthetic component of the objective function.